 - supporters and divergent thinkers (e.g. devil’s advocate, skeptical people, laggards, late-adopters, children and/or elderly people),

-2) The VCW simplifies and saves resources in the problem-solving process through:
+3) The VCW creates value while saving resources in the problem-solving process through:

-- Involving since the begining of the process the key decision makers on critical steps:
+- Involving since the begining of the process the KDMs on critical steps:

 - defining the problem/challenge, 3Ms, diagnosis & KPIs,